pereznetworks/A-React-Native-Test-Drive/README.md

   - adapted from React Native's AwesomeProject
     - create your own here:  https://reactnative.dev/docs/environment-setup

+## Recommendation: use React-Native init scaffolding only
+- See EXPO-CLI build warnings below

 ## FEATURES:
   - for now, using only the react native library
   - trying to build entire app as reusable App and JSX components